The Wall That Heals 58,202 Viet Nam War Casualties

 They Deserve To Be Remembered!

-The Order Of The Viet Nam Casualties Names Presented
+The Order Of The Viet Nam Casualties Names Presented The Wall That Heals

-The Wall that Heals in Altoona, PA The list of Viet Nam War Casualties names begin at the vertex of The Wall below the year of the first Viet Nam War Casualty, and continues to the end of that wing.
+The list of Viet Nam War Casualties names begin at the vertex of The Wall below the year of the first Viet Nam War Casualty, and continues to the end of that wing.
 It resumes at the beginning of the opposite wing, ending at the vertex, above the date of the last death.

 This meeting of beginning and ending signifies an epoch in American history.